 Summer.
-Sublets 64th Street loft of Paul Sanasardo, a dancer and former classmate from the Art Institute, while Sanasardo is on tour.
+Sublets the 63rd Street loft of Paul Sanasardo, a dancer and former classmate from the Art Institute, while Sanasardo is on tour.
 Inspired by Jean Dubuffet, he begins work on a series of expressionistic portraits of friends.

 Fall.
-Moves into studio at 61 Fourth Avenue in Greenwich Village, the center of Abstract Expressionism; executes dark, allegorical heads influenced by Jean Dubuffet.
+Moves into a studio at 61 Fourth Avenue in Greenwich Village, the center of Abstract Expressionism;.

 Fall.
 Cy Twombly uses Indiana’s loft during the day to prepare for his upcoming show at the Stable Gallery; he leaves several canvases behind, covering their still-wet surfaces with newspaper.
 Indiana uses these as the ground for abstract, textured paintings.